Azora-OS-AI/azora-os/README.md

 ## Overview

 Azora OS is a comprehensive operating system infrastructure designed to provide universal human intelligence services across education, finance, healthcare, government automation, and scientific research.
-Built with quantum-secure cryptography and constitutional AI governance, Azora OS transforms from regional software to planetary intelligence network.
+Built with quantum-secure cryptography and constitutional AI governance, Azora OS transforms from regional software to a planetary intelligence network.
+At its core is the Ngwenya True Market Protocol (NTMP), a sentient, causally-driven market designed to replace speculative, information-asymmetric markets with an intelligent, self-optimizing organism.

 **Vision**: Be Everywhere.
 Help Everyone.
 Solve Everything.

+## The Ngwenya True Market Protocol (NTMP)

+The Ngwenya True Market Protocol (NTMP) is the economic and market lawset codified in `codex/GENESIS_PROTOCOL.ts` that defines a sentient, causally-driven market.
+It's a replacement for speculative, information-asymmetric markets and is framed as an intelligent, self-optimizing organism whose value, pricing, and growth are tied to provable contributions and productive capacity.

+### Core Principles

+- **Sentient Organization**: The market is modeled as an adaptive, intelligent organism.
+- **Causal Accountability**: Pricing and rewards are tied to provable causal contributions and verifiable impact.
+- **Tangible Backing**: Currency and value are backed by productive capacity and physical assets (Forge).
+- **Metabolic Reinvestment**: Transactional energy fuels system growth, with fees deliberately reinvested.
+- **Ubuntu Alignment**: Ethics oriented toward communal wellbeing shape decision weighting.

+### The Four Pillars of Truth

+1.  **Informational Truth (Oracle)**: Aims for perfect, real-time information symmetry for all participants.
+2.  **Transactional Truth (Nexus)**: Ensures frictionless, transparent exchange with a single, explicit, reinvested cost (5% PIVC).
+3.  **Value Truth (Causal Engine)**: Prices are based on verifiable causal impact and utility, not speculation.
+4.  **Generative Truth (Forge & Mint)**: Needs-driven creation of tangible productive capacity (Forge) and managed monetary issuance (Mint).

+For a deeper dive into the protocol, see [codex/GENESIS_PROTOCOL.ts](codex/GENESIS_PROTOCOL.ts).

 ## Features